The best way to sort your todos.

 What is the best order for my next-actions?

-How can I build a habit to keep my list up to date?
+How can I develop a habit to keep my list up to date?

 Previously we discussed the how to stop prioritizing your task list.
 One main point was to stop reordering.
 Sorting is another way of ordering: